techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Security/Symmetric Encryption.md

 Y	Y	Z	A	B	C	D	E	F	G	H	I	J	K	L	M	N	O	P	Q	R	S	T	U	V	W	X Z	Z	A	B	C	D	E	F	G	H	I	J	K	L	M	N	O	P	Q	R	S	T	U	V	W	X	Y

-The three types of encryption are :

-Symmetric -

-Assymetric -

-Hashing -

-Two types of digital ciphers that are in use today are:
+2. Two types of digital ciphers (also known as encryption algorythms) that are in use today are:

-RSA - (Rivest-Shamir-Adleman) Is a digital assymetric public key

-AES -
+*RSA (Rivest-Shamir-Adleman): RSA is an asymmetric encryption algorithm used for secure data transmission.
+It relies on the difficulty of factoring large prime numbers to secure communications.

+*AES (Advanced Encryption Standard) : AES is a symmetric encryption algorithm widely used to encrypt sensitive data.
+It supports key lengths of 128, 192, or 256 bits and is considered highly secure.

 3. In order to get a secret message to my team, I used AES encryption and steganography:

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/c2b16470-d5a8-49ed-985c-488396ecd9c1)